Looking after someone can be emotionally draining. At times it can leave you feeling exhausted, overwhelmed, and stressed.

-Sometimes you can find yourself getting angry and resentful towards the person you are looking after because of the demands they have to place on you.
-This is a natural perfectly natural way to feel, but it is not healthy for you or the person you look after.
-In some cases it can lead to carers experiencing poor mental health.
+Sometimes you can find yourself getting angry and resentful.
+This is perfectly natural, but it is not healthy for you or the person you look after.
+It's important to look after your mental wellbeing.

-Supporting Carers in Essex provide support services to unpaid carers in the Essex area.
-Tel: 0300 770 8090, or email: firstname.lastname@example.org
+Carers First provides support services to unpaid carers in the Essex area.

 The Samaritans run a 24-hour helpline where you can talk in confidence about your feelings.
 You can call them on 116 123 (24-hour helpline).

 Essex County Council may be able to help if you need a break from caring for the adult you look after.
 To find out if they can, contact Carers First.